smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/manipulation-commands.md

 ## WAITDYNVAR: Wait for Dynamic Variable Value

 This command is useful for implementing coordination of rules, for example, between Operator Replay Scripts and the LSAM's Message Management feature.
 The function of this command is to wait up to a maximum length of time, watching for a named Dynamic Variable to be set to one of the Values specified in the command parameters.
-The command reports its success or failure by setting the reserved Dynamic Variable named "WAITDYNVAR" to a value of either '**PASS**' or '**FAIL**'.
+The command reports its success or failure by setting the reserved Dynamic Variable named "WAITDYNVAR" (or the user-supplied variable name assigned to the command keyard WAITVARNAM) to a value of either '**PASS**' or '**FAIL**'.
 The command returns '**PASS**' immediately upon discovering one of the values, otherwise it returns '**FAIL**' after the timed watch cycles expire.
 The command will also return '**FAIL**' if some other error occurs, such as the referenced Dynamic Variable not being found, in which case the command also generates a non-fatal completion message to report the error condition.

-In summary, the results of the WAITDYNVAR should first be tested by comparing the dynamic variable named "WAITDYNVAR" for a value of '**FAIL**'.
+In summary, the results of the WAITDYNVAR should first be tested by comparing the dynamic variable named "WAITDYNVAR" (or the user-supplied variable name assigned to the command keyword WAITVARNAM) for a value of '**FAIL**'.
 If the reserved-named dynamic variable returns a value of '**FAIL**', then the value of the application-specific dynamic variable cannot be used.
 However, if the value is 'PASS', that may be sufficient to control any logic that depends on the results of the WAITDYNVAR command.
 But if two values were specified in the command, then the application-specific dynamic variable can be tested to see which of the two values was returned.
 The two-value capability of the WAITDYNVAR command is often used to control branching of logic, for example, among two different control groups of Captured Data Response Rules, or for the branching logic of an Operator Replay script.

 ### Command Syntax